mmbaye/Breeding4Dummies/README.md

-# Breeding Termiologies for No-Breeders
+# Breeding Terminologies for No-Breeders

 This project is inspired by the Valdez et al recent paper for agricultural drought. see the reference below.
 Some key-definitions of important concepts used in the breeding programme for no-breeders are presented .